Daily Virtuoso

 It’s always bothered me to see players struggling to get through a door that could easily be unlocked with the right key.
 And as I’ve been blessed with knowledgeable, patient teachers who have given me the right keys over the years, I’ve always wanted to pass them on to others.
 Since 2001 – when natesviolin.com went live – I’ve been able to do just that, working with violinists I’ve never met in person!

-For the last few years, my high-level Virtuoso Master Course has been the laboratory in which I’ve tested strategies and solutions with my most dedicated students.
-Summer programs, like the Violympics, have demonstrated the power of community paired with repertoire-based challenges.
-That’s why the Daily Virtuoso is the natural evolution of my teaching, bringing together the best of the VMC and the summer: year-round mentorship as part of a worldwide studio of dedicated violinists.
+For years, my high-level Virtuoso Master Course was the laboratory in which I tested strategies and solutions with my most dedicated students.
+Summer programs, like the Violympics, demonstrated the power of community paired with repertoire-based challenges.
+That’s why Daily Virtuoso is the natural evolution of my teaching, bringing together the best of the VMC and the summer: year-round mentorship as part of a worldwide studio of dedicated violinists.

 And as much fulfillment as I get from helping you, I’m taking the Daily Virtuoso journey for myself!
 By making a multi-year commitment to my growth as an artist, I’ll be in the best position to share only the best and most proven wisdom with you.